How did I end up with a rare ARC of Elantris, Brandon Sanderson’s first book in the Cosmere universe?

 It was also the year that Elantris, Brandon Sanderson’s first novel, was published.

 I did a little research via the Sanderson Collectors Guild, the discord server for Sanderson’s fans who collect his work.
-One of the moderators reached out and kindly told me ARCS of this book with cover art run in the $1000+ range.
+One of the moderators reached out and kindly shared that ARCS of this book run in the $1000+ range at auction.

-The yellow version has, to his knowledge, never come up for auction.
+What I have is technically an advanced bound manuscript (the yellow version).
+To the moderator’s knowledge, it’s never come up for auction.
 The only copy he knew of with certainty is on a shelf in Sanderson’s office, though I did see a Reddit post where someone talked about finding a copy at a yard sale.

 There’s a weird little white mark on the cover, but otherwise my copy is in pristine condition.